qotsa2002/podcasts/README.md

 # podcasts
-List of interesting podcasts, not only technical - initially collected as a kickoff point for a session at SoCraTes Day Franken 2018
+List of interesting podcasts, not only technical - initially collected as a kickoff point for a session at SoCraTes Day Franken 2018.

+Feel free to contribute to the list, either by correcting or adding entries.
+Don't delete anything, even if the podcast isn't available anymore - add a comment instead.
+I will gladly accept pull requests. :-)

 Podcast           | Why is it interesting
 ----------------- | -------------------------------